csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 and in this example, serves to hide the `document.write()` from the Preload Scanner.

-`document.write()` later in the page, however, does become more severe.
+Thus, `document.write()` later in the page does become more severe.
 Hiding a file from the Preload Scanner—and only surfacing it to the browser the exact moment we need it—is going to make its entire fetch a blocking action.
 And, because the `document.write()` file is now being fetched by the primary parser